TomacK78/hello-world/README.md

 # hello-world
-My First Repository accordign to the tutorial
+My First Repository according to the tutorial